 Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

-Cruise ships in Palma dock at one of two terminals, both located in Palma Bay on the island’s southwest coast.
+Cruise ships dock in Palma, the island’s capital, at one of two terminals in Palma Bay on the island’s southwest coast.

 Palma de Mallorca Cruise Port Overview